GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: Experiments

-\begin{enumerate}[label=(\roman*), nosep] \item \textit{RL with Uncertainty Penalization (SAC-P)}: We modify the reward function in SAC to penalize high uncertainty: \( R_{\text{SAC-P}} = R_{\text{base}} - \zeta u(s) \), where \( R_{\text{base}} \) includes task rewards and localization costs, \( \zeta \) is a weighting factor, and \( u(s) \) is the agent's current uncertainty.
-This tests traditional reward shaping versus GUIDE's approach.
+We compare GUIDE against baselines that handle uncertainty differently.
+They interpret tasks using the same parser, converting them into algorithm-specific representations: \begin{enumerate}[label=(\roman*), nosep] \item \textit{Standard RL without TSUMs}: We train SAC {\cite{3l}} using the original state \( s \) to assess the importance of TSUMs. \item \textit{GUIDEd PPO (G-PPO)}: We implement GUIDEd PPO \cite{3h}, incorporating TSUMs and uncertainty, to examine the effect of the underlying RL algorithm. \item \textit{RL with Uncertainty Penalization (SAC-P)}: We modify the reward function in SAC to penalize high uncertainty \cite{reb1}: \( R_{\text{SAC-P}} = R_{\text{base}} - \zeta u(s) \), where \( R_{\text{base}} \) includes task and localization costs and \( \zeta \) is a weighting factor.
+This tests traditional reward shaping versus GUIDE.